Here are a few simple steps you can take to help you get the most out of your visit and make it an enjoyable and rewarding experience.

 The personal touch

-Remember that the gowns you’re going to try on are not sale or return items and have almost certainly been purchased by the bridal shop.
+Remember that the gowns you’re going to try on are not sale-or-return items and have almost certainly been purchased by the bridal shop.
 Any marks that result from a fitting can be very costly to to the business owner so make sure you keep your make-up to an absolute minimum for your appointment.
 Similarly, remove any traces of self-tan products too as this can easily rub off onto the dresses and cause a major inconvenience.
-A little bit of respect for the gowns will be greatly appreciated.
+A little bit of respect for the gowns will be greatly appreciated by the shop owner and other brides.

 Jewellery and heirlooms